enyeartc/NFL/README.md

 <img src="./images/bills_ravens.png">

-These large swings in weekly performance exemplified by the Bills, Ravens, and Browns make it difficult to identify trends in the data and predict the actual spread in the score.
+These large swings in weekly performance exemplified by the Bills, Ravens, and Browns in their last several games make it difficult to identify trends in the data and predict the actual spread in the score.

 ### Future Work
+I would like to try reducing the complexity of my model further and consider adding the scores from previous matchups to the model to see if that helps increase accuracy.